teodortenchev/cat-adopt/README.md

 -   Can view the home page;

--   Browse animals available for adoption;
+-   Browse cats available for adoption;

 -   Login / Register;